Case UC-004 · January 14, 2026

 Dimension Observable Signals Cascade Cost

-Lost default AI placement on 2B+ Apple devices.
-ChatGPT relegated to "opt-in queries" while Gemini becomes infrastructure layer.
-Market share dropped from 86.7% to 64.5% in 12 months.
+Origin Customer Score: 81.0 Lost default AI placement on 2B+ Apple devices.
+ChatGPT relegated to "opt-in queries" while Gemini becomes infrastructure layer [2].
+Market share dropped from 86.7% to 64.5% in 12 months [4].
 Distribution is the battlefield—not benchmarks. ~$1B/yr

-Sam Altman declared "code red" after Gemini 3 launch.
-Sweetpea hardware project accelerated—50M units targeted for Sept 2026.
-Partnership with Jony Ive represents strategic pivot to owned distribution. $1.5–2.5B
+L1 Operational Score: 41.5 Sam Altman declared "code red" after Gemini 3 launch [7].
+Sweetpea hardware project with Jony Ive targeting 40-50M units in first year [8].
+Strategic pivot to owned distribution when platform access blocked. $1.5–2.5B

-Development timeline pressure.
-"Code red" culture.
+L1 Employee Score: 27.8 Development timeline pressure.
+"Code red" culture [7].
 Competitive anxiety as narrative shifts from "OpenAI leads" to "Google caught up."
-Talent retention risk as Google/Anthropic offer stability. $500K–1B
+Talent retention risk as Google/Anthropic offer stability. $500M–1B

-GPT-5.2 received "lukewarm reception" vs Gemini 3.
-Narrative: Google "caught up and maybe passed OpenAI."
-Perception shift compounds regardless of actual capability differences. $300–500K
+L2 Quality Score: 17.5 GPT-5.2 received "lukewarm reception" vs Gemini 3 [9].
+Narrative shift: Google "caught up and maybe passed OpenAI."
+Perception compounds regardless of actual capability differences. $300–500M

 $6B – $10B